maziac/DeZog/design/AddingNewAssemblers.md

 - checks the association of an address to a file, both for list ListFile-Mode and Sources-Mode.
 - checks the association of a file/line number to an address, both for list ListFile-Mode and Sources-Mode.
 - checks occurrence of at least one WPMEM
-- checks occurrence of at least one ASSERT
+- checks occurrence of at least one ASSERTION
 - checks occurrence of at least one LOPGPOINT